6.5" Eurypterus Sea Scorpion Fossil Eurypterid Silurian 420 Mil Yrs Old New York Stand

 Extinction

-The decline of eurypterids began towards the end of the Paleozoic era, culminating in their extinction during the Permian-Triassic mass extinction event approximately 252 million years ago.
-This event is considered one of the most significant biodiversity crises in Earth’s history, leading to the loss of around 90% of marine species at that time.
-While several factors contributed to this extinction—including climate change, volcanic activity, and changes in sea levels—eurypterids were unable to survive these drastic environmental shifts.
+The decline of eurypterids occurred near the close of the Paleozoic era, culminating in their extinction during the Permian-Triassic mass extinction about 252 million years ago.
+This event stands as one of Earth's most severe biodiversity crises, eliminating roughly 90% of marine species.
+Multiple factors—such as climate change, volcanic eruptions, and sea level fluctuations—contributed to this extinction, and eurypterids were unable to withstand these profound environmental changes.